WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 1. **Some node modules librarys were not in TS:** So I modified the `tsconfig.json` file to by changing the `"skipLibCheck"` to false`false`

-2. **[commonjs] Complex binding patterns require an initialization value:** This is pointing to a blockchain library that solana wallet adapter uses.
+2. **[commonjs] Complex binding patterns require an initialization value:** This is coming from to a blockchain library that solana wallet adapter uses.
 Still not sure what the solution or the issue is ...

 ```
 vite v2.8.6 building for production...